rushilss/rushillss.github.io/index.md

-## Premier League Transfer Analysis
+## Are Premier League Clubs Spending their Money Wisely?
+An Analysis

 Transfers are the main component of professional soccer clubs building and improving their teams.
 A transfer is when a player is under contract for one club but moves to another.
 The leading way clubs transfer these players is by exchanging the player for a large sum of money that is agreed upon between the two clubs.
 This money comes from the club's investors, sponsors, and revenue.
 Because of the importance of money in soccer, fans believe that the more money spent the better the results for their team will be.
 Is this true?
 Who are the teams that are spending their money the best?
 Who are the teams that are spending their money the worst?
 Is the difference in transfer spending ruining the competitiveness of the league?
 These are the questions I will be answering in my analysis.